Call our office today to schedule your appointment!

 Patients with infected wisdom teeth have difficulty eating.
 They experience intense pain when biting and chewing, and symptoms like swelling, jaw spasms, and gum pain make eating uncomfortable as well.
 While a diet of soft foods may help, the foul taste caused by pus seeping into the mouth can make any food unappetizing.

-How We Treat Infected Wisdom Teeth
+How Wisdom Teeth Infections are Treated

 If you have an infected wisdom tooth, it’s important to get prompt treatment.
 The infection from your wisdom tooth can spread throughout the mouth and even to other areas of the body via the bloodstream, which can be quite serious and may even require hospitalization.